Visiting the library

 You may reserve an item using the library catalog.
 After doing a search and locating the item you wish to reserve, click on its title from the search results to view details about the item and see which libraries own it or have it available.
-Look for the link that says "Reserve," in the upper right corner just below the cover image of the item (if available) or just above the list of libraries that own the item.
-After you click "Reserve," you can enter your library card number and PIN and specify your pickup location.
+After you click "Reserve," you can enter your library card number and PIN to log in and then specify your pickup location.

 How can I find out what I have checked out and when it is due?